gurmukhhare/shopify-backend-challenge/README.md

 ```

 ## API Testing examples
 Below I have attached some examples of API usage for my backend application using Postman.
-Using the same Req body data I have shown below will result in responses with appropriate error codes (I have designed my application to reject creating duplicate warehouses and adding duplicated inventory items)
+Using the same Req body data I have shown below will result in responses with appropriate error codes (I have designed my application to reject creating duplicate warehouses and adding duplicated inventory items).
+Feel free to try anyways if you would like to see the error handling in my application as well.

 ### Ex: Create a new Warehouse (additional feature)
 POST `https://shopify-backend-2022.herokuapp.com/warehouses`